Michele-Zhu/Digital-Twin-Dataset/README.md

 This repository contains the processing used in the paper "Exploiting Age of Information in Network Digital Twins for AI-driven Real-Time Link Blockage Detection".
 The dataset can be downloaded at the following [link TBD]()

 ## Release
+- [xx/10/2025] Initial release of the data and processing code.
 ## Contents
 - [Release](#Release)
 - [Contents](#Contents)